Cedar VS Architectural Shingles

-As mentioned above, compared to asphalt shingles, cedar shingles are more expensive to install simply because of their composition.
+As mentioned above, cedar shingles are more expensive to install simply because of their composition than asphalt shingles.
 While it can be challenging to provide an exact ratio in terms of a cost comparison, several other factors will add to the overall cost of installing cedar shingles over-and-above their base price.
-These factors will include:
+These factors will include the following:

 - The thickness of the shingles

 - Number of angles/peaks

 - Installation costs (relative to the three previous points)

 Other aspects to consider before investing in cedar shingles would be: